narenkanasu/simple/Useful-Git-Commands.md

 Exercise 2: Create, add, commit, and push
 -----------------------------------------
-1. Create - Open your text editor, create a file with three lines in it, and then Save the file with .md extension.
+1. Create: Open your text editor, create a file with three lines in it, and then Save the file with .md extension.
-2. Staging - ls, git status, git add ., git status
+2. Staging: ls, git status, git add ., git status
-3. Committing - git commit -m "sample message"
+3. Committing: git commit -m "sample message"
-4. Pushing - git push origin
+4. Pushing: git push origin